rougin/credo/README.md

 ```

 > [!NOTE]
-> It is encouraged to check the [documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/getting-started.html#guide-assumptions) about `Doctrine ORM` first for more information about its design patterns and usages.
+> It is encouraged to check the [documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/getting-started.html#guide-assumptions) about `Doctrine ORM` first for more information about its design pattern and its various usage on existing projects.

-## Using the latest version of `Doctrine ORM`
+## Using `~3.0` version of `Doctrine ORM`

 `Credo` should be able to support the latest version of `Doctrine ORM` (`~3.0`).
 To use the latest version, the code must be slightly updated: